Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] They live the Scrum Values deeply
 - [x] They help their customers become more successful
 - [x] They evolve the Definition of Done over time and add more stringent criteria to it continuously
-- [x] There is a high level of creativity, Productivity and accountability in the Team dynamics
+- [x] There is a high level of creativity, productivity and accountability in the Team dynamics
 - [ ] They respect top managers through accepting their work every time

 _[⬆ Back to Top](#table-of-contents)_